cardano-foundation/CIPs/CIP-85/README.md

 Most Plutus Core programs spend a significant amount of their time operating on datatypes, so we would expect that a performance improvement here would make a significant difference.

 Indeed, this seems to be true.
-Our benchmarks[^see-appendix-3] show that this CIP leads to
+Our benchmarks show that this CIP leads to

 1. A 0-30% real-time speedup in example programs that do not work with the script context (the 0% is a primality tester that is mostly doing arithmetic, the 30% is mostly doing datatype manipulation).
 2. A complete removal of the significant cost of decoding the script context.
 3. A small global slowdown of 2-4%.

 Note that the speedup from point 1 is inclusive of the slowdown from point 3.

-[^see-appendix-3]: See Appendix 3 for the tables of results and more discussion.

 #### 3. Simple Lifting and Unlifting